shotgunsoftware/python-api/docs/reference.rst

 Since ``EventLogEntries`` are entities themselves, you can create them using the API just like any other entity type.
-As mentioned previously, if you'd like to have your scripts or tools log to the Shotgun event log, simply devise a thoughtful naming structure for your event types and create the EventLogEntry as needed following the usual methods for creating entities via the API.
+As mentioned previously, if you'd like to have your scripts or tools log to the ShotGrid event log, simply devise a thoughtful naming structure for your event types and create the EventLogEntry as needed following the usual methods for creating entities via the API.

-Again, other Shotgun products like Toolkit use event logs this way.
+Again, other ShotGrid products like Toolkit use event logs this way.

 .. note::
     EventLogEntries cannot be updated or deleted (that would defeat the purpose of course).